Goodnight77/Just-RAG/qdrant/readme.md

 You can also run this notebook directly in Google Colab, which provides a free, cloud-based Jupyter environment.

-1. Open the notebook directly in Colab using this link: https://colab.research.google.com/drive/1TeZfj600xamgkM91B9mJphPAZ47F6mzC?usp=sharing
+1. Open the notebook directly in Colab
 2. Once opened in Colab, you may need to upload the `ains3_0.txt` file manually to the Colab environment's file system or adjust the path in the notebook to fetch it from a public source (e.g., GitHub) if it's hosted there.
 3. Execute each cell in the notebook.
 Colab will handle the installation of required packages automatically.